just4fun/meaning/README.md

 This mini site only has basic posting function now, and there are bugs inevitably, I will improve it during the time I spend on learning MEAN.JS.

 `Just for fun`

+## Updated in 2015
+Since there are so many amazing stuff appeared in frontend community this year, and Angular has been developed to 2.0 which is an entirely new framework.
+Therefore, I won't want to add new features or refactor existed functionalities to this repo except updating the ugly UI layout.
+Thanks to [MEAN.JS](http://meanjs.org), I learned lots of things from it.

 ## License
 [The MIT License](http://opensource.org/licenses/MIT)